Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

 The Traffic and Road Safety Advisory Panel (TARSAP) met on Monday 07 July 2025 to discuss various traffic and parking-related issues within the borough.
 Key discussions included updates on the parking programme, traffic schemes, and active travel initiatives.
-The panel also appointed its non-voting advisors for the upcoming municipal year.
+The panel also appointed its Vice-Chair and non-voting advisors for the upcoming municipal year.

 Public Questions and Petitions